Last Updated on June 22, 2020 by tripcentral

 What is Holy Week in the Dominican Republic?

-Holy Week is largely celebrated in Roman Catholic countries, like the Dominican Republic, and Cuba, and at its most basic level is the week leading up to Easter.
+Holy Week is largely celebrated in Roman Catholic countries, like the Dominican Republic, and at its most basic level is the week leading up to Easter.
 Holy Week begins on Palm Sunday, when Jesus is said to enter Jerusalem, and ends on Easter Monday, when Jesus’ resurrection is celebrated.

 So, what does that mean for your vacation?

 If you’re travelling to the Dominican Republic during Holy Week, you may find some activities on the resort during all-inclusive vacations.
 From March 24 through March 31, 2018, motorized watersports offered by independent companies at the resorts will not be available.
 Some non-motorized watersports may also be limited.
 Many people are worried about their vacation as this often falls around March Break for Canadian students.

 The lack of access to motorized watersports is because many Dominicans are given the week off work, in recognition of the important Dominican Republic religious holiday and importance of the Roman Catholic faith.

 Due to the religious importance of Holy Week, alcohol is banned in the towns and cities of the Dominican Republic throughout the week: people visiting city centres on excursions or day trips will not be able to order or purchase alcohol.
 Restaurants and bars are the all-inclusive resorts are exempt from this ban, as resorts are able to purchase permits for serving alcohol during Holy Week to non-Dominican residents.